tu-team/2/doc/articles/IJSE-2014/computational emotional thinking model.md

    2. Risky choices inclination: dopamine
    2. Number of option to process: noradrenaline

-Parameters are grouped in two folders: most obvious computing system parameters: CPU power management - could be threads distribution or load balancing; memory - is working memory(short term memory) distribution between threads or computing processes, where previously remembered patters are activated under influence of dopamine and generated under influence of serotonin, learning is impacted by serotonin though pattern activation is impacted by dopamine that is the part of learning too; storage - long term memory management is influenced both by serotonin and dopamine, higher concentrations of both neurotransmitters the better action is remembered(less probability to forget).
+Parameters are grouped in two folders: most obvious computing system parameters: CPU power management - could be computing processes distribution or load balancing; memory - is working memory(short term memory) distribution between computing processes, where previously remembered patters are activated under influence of dopamine and generated under influence of serotonin, learning is impacted by serotonin though pattern activation is impacted by dopamine that is the part of learning too; storage - long term memory management is influenced both by serotonin and dopamine, higher concentrations of both neurotransmitters the better action is remembered(less probability to forget).
 Second group contains parameters that influence decision making in probabilistic reasoning system.
 This reasoning is done mainly in deliberation and learned reaction layers.
 Parameters: confidence, satisfaction, risky are used to highlight actions stored(remembered).
 Confidence of the system in option is directly influenced by serotonin; satisfaction by a reward is influenced by serotonin; motivation is heavily impacted by dopamine; system tends to choose not risky/safe actions under impact of dopamine; number of options in width and depth to be processed is heavily influenced by noradrenaline.

 For example: system is in fear state.
 Dopamine impacts system at half strength.
 This makes system choose actions highlighted with high rewards(safest in case of fear).
 High noradrenaline in rage state causes system to think as quick as possible taking in account as less as possible number of options, implementing first action(usually not really safe) selected "fight or flight" reaction.